dbudyak/home-wishlist/README.md

 # Family Wishlist

-A simple Go-based wishlist service for managing wishlist items for two users: Dima and Aleksandra.
+A simple Go-based wishlist service for managing wishlist items for two users.
 Built with Go (Gin), React + TypeScript, and PostgreSQL.

 ## Features